pratikshahmit/A_deep_learning_toolkit_for_visualization_and_interpretation_of_segmented_medical_images/README.md

-# Generalizable multi-model deep learning toolkit with statistical estimations, visualizations and interpretation for segmentation of medical images
+# A deep learning toolkit for visualization and interpretation of segmented medical images

 ## Index: